Illustration of a skinny lifter using collagen to build muscle.

 Does Collagen Help Build Muscle?
 A Quick Research Overview

 Collagen is a popular “anti-aging” supplement for maintaining skin elasticity, keeping our joints strong, and helping our connective tissues recover.
-So far, the research has shown that collagen does indeed offer all of those benefits, in a small way—probably (study, study).
+So far, the research has been modestly positive and fairly consistent (study, study).
+Collagen appears to support tendon, bone, joint, and skin health.

 Lifters often run into nagging aches and pains in their joints and tendons.
-Supplementing with collagen seems like a reasonable way to improve recovery.
+Supplementing with collagen appears to be a reasonable way to improve recovery.
+And it is.
+Collagen enhances the tendon and joint adaptations we already get from weight training (study, study).
 That raises an obvious question: what about muscle growth?
 Does collagen help build muscle?

-Jacinto and colleagues tried to answer that question by comparing whey protein against collagen protein, then seeing which yielded more muscle growth.
+Jacinto and colleagues compared whey protein against collagen peptides, seeing which yielded more muscle growth.
 It’s a neat study.
-Let’s delve into it.
+We’ll go through it.
+And then we’ll go into the rest of the research.

 A skinny guy bulking up and becoming muscular, illustrated by Shane Duquette.